-This course examines contemporary and post-modern approaches to MFT such as Solution Focused, Narrative, Emotionally Focused Couples Therapy, the Gottman Method, and so on.
-The course provides an opportunity for students to continue to develop their own integrated, therapeutic framework as they form a deeper understanding of normal family development, the development of problems, and conditions for behavioral change, This course guides students in the conceptualization of family and couple dynamics, and the theory and application of interventions according to various therapeutic modalities.
+This course examines contemporary and post-modern approaches to MFT including Strategic, Milan, Behavioral and Cognitive-Behavioral, Collaborative Language Systems, Narrative, Solution-Focused and Internal Family Systems.
+The course provides an opportunity for students to continue to develop their own integrated, therapeutic framework as they form a deeper understanding of normal family development, the development of problems, and conditions for behavioral change.
+This course guides students in the conceptualization of family and couple dynamics, and the theory and application of interventions according to various therapeutic modalities.
 Prerequisite: MFT 533

-MFT 743 Family Therapy (3 hours)
+MFT 743 Family Therapy\ (3 hours)